A table saw is also sometimes called the heart of a woodworking workshop.

-With a circular saw you can perfectly cut large sheets of plywood, just like with a table saw.
+With a circular saw, you can perfectly cut large sheets of plywood, just like with a saw table.

 A handy tool for cutting larger pieces is a circular saw guide.
 You can easily make this yourself.
 Check out this blog that I wrote earlier, where you can see how I made my circular saw guide step by step and where you can download the free plans to make this guide yourself.

 So if you compare a circular saw and a table saw, you will notice that you can do about the same with a circular saw as with a table saw.

 However, the difference between the circular saw and the table saw is and the accuracy and speed with which you can work.